iHRIS/iHRIS/docs/faq/faq.md

 iHRIS keeps records of health worker biodata, training information, registration and licensure details, deployment and employment history, health workforce planning, retention data, and health facilities details.

-# Developer questions

-## How do I install an iHRIS app?

-## How do I uninstall iHRIS app?